This document provides guidance for individuals seeking certification. It provides answers to frequently asked questions

 Additional time is permitted for individuals for whom English is a second language (ESL).
 ESL candidates are permitted to bring a translation dictionary into the exam (subject to Proctor inspection).
 When registering via the Prometric web site you can select the ESL version of the exam at the point, if its available for your location.
 See further below for advice if an ESL option is not available.

 Initially the exams are available in English worldwide.
 Simplified Chinese language versions of the exams are available via Prometric in China.
 A Brazilian Portuguese version of the TOGAF 9 Part 1 and TOGAF 9 Part 2 exams are available in Brazil.
 Latin American Spanish versions of the TOGAF 9 Part 1 and TOGAF 9 Part 2 examination are available from Prometric worldwide.
 The Open Group Japan provides Japanese language versions in Japan.

-Over time where there is market demand we plan to provide translated versions of the exams.
+Over time where there is market demand we plan to provide additional translated versions of the exams.

 For the open book exams, the test center provides either a hardcopy or a pdf copy of the applicable text book.
 Note at Prometric test centers, they operate a clean room examination environment and only the pdf edition is available and is packaged as part of the test -- when running the test selecting the REFERENCE button will pop up a pdf version of TOGAF 9